-- 4. We agree to adhere to school policies and procedures as set out by the relevant governing documents and law. - 5.
-We will work collectively for the benefit of the school. - 6.
-We will be candid but constructive and respectful when holding senior leaders to account. - 7.
-We will consider how our decisions may affect the school/s and local community. - 8.
-We will stand by the decisions that we make as a collective. - 9.
-Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and bring this to the attention of the relevant authorities. - 10.
-We will only speak or act on behalf of the board if we have the authority to do so. - 11.
-We will fulfil our responsibilities as a good employer, acting fairly and without prejudice. - 12.
-When making or responding to complaints we will follow the established procedures. - 13.
-We will strive to uphold the school's / trust's reputation in our private communications (including on social media). - 14.
-We will not discriminate against anyone and will work to advance equality of opportunity for all.
+- 1. We accept that our role is strategic and so will focus on our core purpose rather than involve ourselves in day-to-day management. - 2.
+We will fulfil our role and responsibilities as set out in our scheme of delegation. - 3.
+We will develop, share and live the ethos and values of our trust. - 4.
+We agree to adhere to trust policies and procedures. - 5.
+We shall fully cooperate with individual requests that are necessary to ensure organisational compliance, such as disclosure and barring or right to work checks. - 6.
+We will work collectively for the benefit of the trust. - 7.
+We will be candid but constructive and respectful when holding senior leaders to account. - 8.
+We will consider how our decisions may affect the trust and local community. - 9.
+We will stand by the decisions that we make as a collective. - 10.
+Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and bring this to the attention of the relevant authorities. - 11.
+We will only speak or act on behalf of the trust board if we have the authority to do so. - 12.
+Trustees: We will fulfil our responsibilities as a good employer, acting fairly and without prejudice. - 13.
+When making or responding to complaints, we will follow the established procedures. - 14.
+We will strive to uphold the trust's reputation in our private communications (including on social media). - 15.
+We will have regard to our responsibilities under The Equality Act and will work to advance equality of opportunity for all. - 16.
+Those governing at local level: We will act as local ambassadors for our trust.